Nick Powell (composer): Music career

-Further work
+Further Work

 In 2016, Powell was commissioned by The City Of Birmingham Symphony Orchestra and Birmingham Repertory Theatre to create Cold Calling: The Arctic Project; in which a 20 piece orchestra joined actors performing against a backdrop of Arctic landscapes.

 Powell scored ‘Creation’ a stop-motion gallery installation as part of an ongoing project with visual artist Jessica Albarn in 2016.

 Powell composed the music for the 59 Production’s Bloom, a multimedia installation in Edinburgh’s St Andrew Square to mark the opening of the 70th Edinburgh International Festival.
 In October 2017 Powell joined Alex Lee in composing music for 59's Reflections; an animation projected in the Guggenhaim Museum, Bilbao.

+In 2022, Powell composed original scores for the immersive art experience, ‘Frameless’.
+Powell’s music was featured in both The Colour in Motion and The Art of Abstraction galleries.
+He later released two companion albums titled ‘Frameless the Colour in Motion’ and ‘Frameless the Art of Abstraction’, after the success of the installation.

+In 2025 Powell created the score for the multimedia experience ‘Our Story’, working alongside the award-winning production team at Open Planet Studios and David Attenborough.
+The experience, showing at the National History Museum in London, combines animations and projections and narration from Sir David Attenborough, telling the story of the human race and their planet.